orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   end = result = back = output = max \
     = last

-  # @see "Continuations as Equivalence (can often be done in parallel - not generally)": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Constructing%20Continuations%20%2D%20Continuations%20as%20Equivalence

   def compose(a, b: Arbitrary) -> Ray: return a.terminal().equivalent(b.initial())